 Not every school district does this, but yours may: be on the look out for school supply bundles which allow you to purchase all of your items directly from one supplier.

-At most Kohl’s locations, you can earn $10 in Kohl’s Cash for every $50 you spend in store.
+Did you know at most Kohl’s locations, you can earn $10 in Kohl’s Cash for every $50 you spend in store?
 Combine these offers with Power Hours and snag special pricing offers to really boost your budget; in most locations, hours are usually between 3PM to close on Fridays and 8AM-1PM on Saturdays.
 Prices are usually anywhere from 10%-25% more off the normal sale price.
 And if you can’t make it into the store, these prices also apply online.

 If you’re going to do any back-to-school shopping online, be sure you’re positioning yourself to get the best deals!